Starý Hrádok

 Starý Hrádok (Kisóvár) is a village and municipality in the Levice District in the Nitra Region of Slovakia.

 History

 In historical records the village was first mentioned in 1239.

 Geography

 The village lies at an altitude of 148 metres and covers an area of 6.568 km².
 It has a population of about 170 people.

+Population

 Ethnicity

 The village is approximately 87% Slovak and 13% Magyar.

 Facilities

 The village has a public library and tennis court.